-Where LDZ charges are based on functions, these functions use Supply Point Offtake Quantity (SOQ) in the determination of the charges.
+Where the LDZ charges are based on functions, these functions use Supply point Offtake Quantity (SOQ) in the determination of the charges.
 At daily metered (DM) firm supply points the SOQ is the registered supply point capacity.
 For non-daily metered (NDM) supply points, the SOQ is calculated using the supply point End User Category (EUC) and the appropriate load factor.
+Details of EUCs and load factors are shown in Appendix 2A of the LDZ Transportation Charges Statement.